Covid-19: resumption of fishing.

 Who can fish.
-Only club members are allowed at present because of travel restrictions.
+Club members, and from 26.4.21 visitors are also allowed.
 (See Outlets below re membership.)
 Only 2 anglers can fish together and they must maintain social distancing.
 Persons who are shielding may fish under the same rules as other anglers.
 Anyone with symptoms that could be Covid related; or has been in contact with someone who has tested positive; or who is self isolating may not.
 There can be no society or competition angling.

 Please Note: Do not go through the gate at the Summerhouse and jetty, on the West bank, to fish.
 This area is private to the owners and Out of Bounds to all anglers.

 Booking fishing.
 It is not necessary to book for bank fishing.
-Boats (only one person per boat) can be booked in the usual way, see Outlets below.
+Boats can be booked in the usual way, see Outlets below.

 Social Distancing.
 The 2 metre rule remains in force.
 Keep 2 metres or more apart from another person.
 On arriving at the car park allow for this.
 If you arrive just after another angler, be patient.
 Give them time to move off before you do yourself.
 Similarly at the oars hut and when leaving the loch.
 Fly fishing naturally keeps us apart more than 2m anyway.

 While fishing.
 Maintain social distance from arrival to departure.
 Do not share equipment, food or drink.
 Do not net a fish for another angler.

 Sanitising.
 It is the responsibility of every angler (as recommended by ASL) to bring their own hand sanitizing product, and those who are taking a boat must bring disinfectant wipes as well.
 Sanitise hands on arrival, before and after dealing with the oars hut, and on leaving.
 Wipes must be used to clean boats and related equipment, before and after use.
 See Outlets below.

 This is absolutely essential in order that we have a clear record to be used for NHS contact tracing, which we are required to do by law and as a condition of our lease for the loch.

 Spar have hand sanitiser and wipes in stock.
 Supersave in Kirkcudbright, near Thomson’s, also have plenty of stock.